 Whether or not you need a separate fax line strictly depends on your volume of faxes sent and received.
-You can set up a fax line on your land line using your phone company's distinctive ring or set up a business line.
-You can set up a business line that has distinctive ring for your fax.
+You can set up a fax line on your landline using your phone company's distinctive ring or set up a business line.
+You can set up a business line that has a distinctive ring for your fax.

 Another option is to use a virtual phone system such as Grasshopper.

 However, the Internet has made faxing a little bit easier because now you can scan and email forms.